Driver/Rider / Passenger Track Rules

 - Always Cool Down: At the end of each session or the lap prior to exiting the track the driver should start a “cool down” lap.
 This is for all of the vehicles’ components to cool off as much as possible before being parked in the paddock.
 It is not good for a vehicle to exit the track with high temperatures.
 And take a couple of deep breaths to calm down as you come off track so no

 - Signal clearly when exiting track: Each time a driver exits the track for any reason they should signal to all other drivers their intention with their arm clearly out the window (production car,) above the roll bar (race car), or holding their arm up.

 - Helmets Required: All drivers and passengers are required to use a Snell approved helmet.
 SA2000 or later will be permitted.
-The helmet must have the Spring Mountain helmet approval sticker before entering the track to drive.
+The helmet must have the Eagles Canyon helmet approval sticker before entering the track to drive.

 - Race suits required for Race cars: An SFI rated racing suit is required for all drivers using race cars.

 - Race Suits and flame retardant garments recommended for all drivers: An SFI rated racing suit is recommended for production car drivers.
 You should wear cotton or nomex undergarments, not polyester based garments.

 - Closed-toe shoes are required: Racing shoes recommended.

 - Roll bars: Open cockpit cars including convertibles must have a roll bar installed.